Donna-LeeJordaan/1Stream-Assessment/README.md

   ✅ Already sorted list

   ✅ Single element list

+## 🔨  Testing Strategy Explanation

+**How I ensure the functions work correctly:**
+- **reverse_string**: Test with normal strings, empty strings, single characters, and strings with numbers
+- **is_palindrome**: Test with classic palindromes (with punctuation), non-palindromes, edge cases like empty strings and single characters
+- **bubble_sort**: Test with unsorted lists, already sorted lists, empty lists, single elements, and lists with duplicate values

+**Why unit testing is the best fit:**
+- Automated and repeatable
+- Catches regressions when code changes
+- Provides immediate feedback
+- Easy to add new test cases
+- Works well with small, focused functions like these

+**To use this solution:**
+1. Save each code block in separate files with the specified names
+2. Run the tests as shown in the README
+3. All tests should pass, confirming your functions work correctly

 ------------------------------------------------------------------------------------------------------------------------------------------
  📝 *This solution was created as part of a technical assessment demonstrating Python programming skills, testing practices, and documentation.*